albertoakel/runningzones/README.md

 20-Minute Run: A good option if you're already used to running at high intensity and can maintain a strong pace in a controlled manner.
 The 5% adjustment compensates for the shorter test duration.
 30-Minute Run: Ideal for those who prefer a more straightforward method and are willing to sustain a strong pace for a longer period.
 Both methods provide a good estimate and can be used to guide interval training or effort-based zones.
 Have you tried either of these methods?

+# Vdot By Jack Daniel

+## 1) Run for 3 km
+Run for 3 km to death. get the time.